Can you provide us with a reference from someone who currently has a family member living with you?

-Can you tell me a bit about your company and how long your homes have been around for?
-As the owner or manager, how often are you in the home?
-Is your home licensed?
+Can you tell me a bit about your company and how long your homes have been around?
+As the owner or manager, how often are you in the homes?
+Are your homes licensed?

 Can we meet your staff?
 How long have they been with you, what is their training and what qualifications do they have for care of someone with memory loss?
 What separates you from the average care home?

 In our humble opinion, our caregivers are among the very best in the industry.
 Unlike most other care homes, ALL of our caregivers are certified nurse’s aides (“CNAs”).
 In addition to the many hours of training that they receive prior to taking their CNA exam, our staff has hundreds if not thousands of hours of hands-on experience and training in our homes and are provided with more than one hundred hours of additional training prepared by our staff physician.
 We encourage anyone interested in moving into a Manchester home to meet the staff during a house tour.
 We pride ourselves on staff longevity and recognize that our staff is our most important asset.
 With that in mind, we pay 80% of staff health benefits and we offer no-interest personal loans.
 All of our caregivers are full time W2 employees, CNA certified, trained by our in-house staff Doctor and director of care, and receive extensive training as well as hands-on experience working with residents with memory issues.